Eliot-Roxbergh/examples/write-ups_unpublished/web_sec101.md

 ### Headers
 - CSP: block calls from an iframe and block what's included on page (all resources), so good against clickjacking (iframe) and XSS.
-- CSRF protections (not a specific header but often added as e.g. a token in header): recommended to have as it could be dangerous for any other site to make GET / POST request to a URL directly (as it will use active cookies) - "clickjacking".
+- CSRF protections (not a specific header but often added as e.g. a token in header): recommended to have as it could be dangerous for any other site to make GET / POST request to a URL directly - "clickjacking".
+Basically only a risk if auth. cookies are SameSite=None/Lax (not issue with auth via authorization header / local storage).
 - CORS: CORS headers start with "Access-Control-" and are checked via an extra initial (preflight) request which makes an HTTP OPTION request.
        CORS "determines whether browsers block frontend JavaScript code from accessing responses for cross-origin requests".
        So for instance, allow (javascript) Fetch requests - or equivalent - to make requests and also use cookies etc., when done cross-origin.
+       To be clear, it is better to not have any CORS headers at all in which case Fetch will fail.
+       If CORS headers are indeed used, this may be an issue if auth is done via cookies with SameSite=None/Lax or via authorization header (local storage), depending on CORS config (such as allowed origin as well as Access-Control-Allow-Headers: Authorization, or for cookies, Access-Control-Allow-Credentials: true)
 - Referer: site where we're coming from
 - Origin: site that makes request (Note: usually same-origin, except cases such as Fetch mentioned above.
 So CORS does often not "matter": e.g. if following a link on badsite.x to site, or site in an iframe on badsite.x)